OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 - The type of target platform; either mobile or non-mobile.
 - The type of manifest; either XML or [Unified manifest for Microsoft 365 (preview)](../develop/unified-manifest-overview.md).

-If your add-in uses an XML manifest, and the add-in will only be supported in Outlook on the web, Windows, and Mac, select the **Windows, Mac, web** tab for guidance.
+If your add-in uses an XML manifest, and the add-in will only be supported in Outlook on the web, Windows (classic and new (preview)), and Mac, select the **Windows, Mac, web** tab for guidance.
 However, if your add-in will also be supported in Outlook on Android and iOS, select the **Mobile** tab.

 If the add-in uses the unified manifest (preview), select the **Unified manifest for Microsoft 365 (developer preview)** tab.